JauniusPinelis/.NET-Teaching-plan/Readme.md

 # Teaching plan

-## Week 1
+## Week 1 Basics/Console projects

 ### Lesson 1

 #### Aim

     1. Introduce myself, the course, get to know each one's background and explain the Lithuanian market for .net developers.
     2. Explain the structure of the course
-    3. Install Visual studio, Get familiar with development environment, Create new project.
+    3. Install Visual studio, Get familiar with development environment, create new project.
     4. Get familiar with debugging technique.

 #### Homework/Project

     Main: hello world in visual studio.
     Extra: Enter your name/ surename in console and print out full sentence.
     Extra: Enter your date of birth and produce age.

 ### Lesson 2